 WFMN invites Minnesota organizations and initiatives serving women and girls experiencing gender-based violence, older women, women and girls who need short-term financial support for everyday needs due to the effects of COVID-19 (childcare, eldercare, food, housing, transportation, health, and wellness) to apply for emergency grants of up to $10,000.
-Applications will be accepted by April 10, May 8, June 12, and on a rolling basis through 2021.
-See the COVID-19 Women and Girls Response Fund Request for Proposals and apply through WFMN’s grant portal.
+Applications will be accepted by April 10 and May 8.
+The third round of grantmaking will be invitation-only.

 At the Women’s Foundation of Minnesota (WFMN), a statewide community foundation, our mission is to invest in innovation to drive gender and racial equity.
 Women and girls are distinctly impacted by the COVID-19 pandemic.
 In 2016, WFMN created the Community Response Fund to meet the urgent needs of communities across Minnesota who are working at the frontlines of gender and racial equity.
 In response to the pandemic, WFMN is leveraging our responsive grantmaking infrastructure to launch the COVID-19 Women and Girls Response Fund, which will award a half-million dollars in emergency grants on a rolling basis, from April 2020 through 2021.